a730/NAR/README.md

-# NAR Zero-Day & Zero-Trust Detection and Defense System
+# NAR Zero-Day & Zero-Trust Defense System

 This project is an AI-Driven Zero-Day Exploit Detection and Defense System designed to provide robust protection against zero-day vulnerabilities.
 By leveraging advanced AI models, real-time monitoring, and automated response mechanisms, this system aims to detect and neutralize threats before they can exploit unknown vulnerabilities in your infrastructure.